22 Best Beaches in Greece

 12. Navagio Beach, Zakynthos

-Hidden within a narrow cove and enclosed by steep cliffs, this dreamy secluded beach is only accessible by organized boat tour.
+Hidden within a narrow cove and enclosed by steep cliffs, this dreamy beach is only accessible by organized boat tour.
 The Zakynthos Shipwreck Beach Excursion gives tourists a chance to see the beach, swim in the sea, and visit nearby sea caves.

 13. Glyfada Beach, Corfu